Ben-Edwards44/Fluid-Simulator/README.md

 ![Interacting with fluid](./Images/click.gif)

-*Note: The image quality is reduced because due to compression*
+*Note: The above videos are a lower quality than the origionals due them being compressed into .gif files*

 ## About